 More than that, I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish in order that I may gain Christ . . .
 Philippians 3:8 (NASB)

 Now Paul does not mean that he wants to become a Christian when he says that he wants to know God.
 Paul is already a Christian and an apostle.
 Paul has the same passion that Moses had.
 He wants to know God intimately.

 How can we know Him in a meaningful, intimate way?
 How can we know Him intimately?
 The answer is found in this verse,

 And you will seek Me and find Me, when you search for Me with all your heart.
 And I will be found by you,’ declares the LORD . . .
 Jeremiah 29:13-14 (NASB)

 The intimacy comes when we search for Him with all of our hearts.
 I love the statement, “And I will be found by you . . .”
 He promises that we will find Him.
 But we must search for Him with all of our hearts.
 If we are content with a Bible reading program, or reading books about the Bible, then we will never really know Him.
 If our goal is to know the Bible, that is a good goal but not the best one.
 The best reason to know the Bible is to know God intimately.
 Some have said that we do not need to know the Bible and all we need is to know God.
 But, my friend, that is not possible.
 We can only know His ways by first really knowing His Word.
 That is why scripture calls us again and again to study it, and Jeremiah 29:12-13 tells us that one of the greatest benefits is to know Him.

-The great passion of God’s heart is that we believe in Jesus Christ, want to know Him, and always seek for Him as for expensive treasure.
+The great passion of God’s heart is that we believe in Jesus Christ.
+Therefore, the most important question for non-believers is, “Are you searching for God?”
+If you are not a believer God desires that you search for Him as for expensive treasure.
 He wants a relationship with you!